ansible/ansible/rst/modules.rst

 *state*:

-* Can be either 'installed', 'latest', or 'removed'
+* Can be either 'installed', 'latest', or 'removed'.
+The default is 'installed'.

 *list*: